stormreply/slt-member-example/README.md

-# slt-repo-template
+# test-storm-library-for-terraform
-A template repository to be used to create Storm Library for Terraform (SLT) modules
+A repository to test the Storm Library for Terraform workflows with